jjmacky/lm-toolkit/docs/prompt_dictionary/zero_shot/whiteboard_of_thought.md

     - Particularly useful for queries that humans would typically solve by drawing diagrams or sketches.

 ### What to know
 WoT aims to empower MLLMs to create and reason with explicit visuals, similar to how humans might use a whiteboard to solve problems.
-By generating code to create visualizations and then processing these visuals, MLLMs can memic basic visual thinking.
-This process involves three main steps:
+By generating code to create visualizations and then processing these visuals, MLLMs can mimic basic visual thinking.
+This process involves two model interactions (See ["How to use it"](#how-to-use-it) or ["Prompting"](#prompting) section for details):

-1. Generating visualization code given a vision or spatial prompt/task.
-2. Executing the code to create an image (this can be done manually by a human or a more complex code-rendering enviornment could be set up).
-3. Using the MLLM's multimodal input capacity to process the resulting image.
+1. Visualization Creation: The MLLM generates code to create a visual representation of the problem.
+2. Visual Interpretation: The MLLM analyzes the generated image to produce a final answer or further reasoning.

 In Figure 5 of their paper, the authors demonstrate their approach by passing in a spatial-reasoning prompt to GPT-4o (left green box below).
-While the model is unable to solve the problem via text reasoning alone, after being prompted to code the solution the model succesfully found the correct answer, "Dome" (right diagram below).
+While the model is unable to solve the problem via text reasoning alone, after being prompted to code the solution the model successfully found the correct answer, "Dome" (right diagram below).

 ![Image of Figure 5 from the WoT paper demonstrating spatial reasoning](../../images/zero_shot/wot_1.png)

-However, it's important to note that results can vary depending on the model used.
-In my attempt to reproduce Figure 5 using Claude Sonnet 3.5 on June 30, 2024, the model produced a nonsensical diagram and failed to arrive at a clear answer:
+However, it's important to note that results can vary depending on the model used and the stochastic nature of model output.
+In my attempt to reproduce Figure 5 using Claude Sonnet 3.5 on June 30, 2024, the model created a nonsensical diagram and failed to arrive at a clear answer:
 ![Image of my replication of Figure 5 from the WoT paper demonstrating spatial reasoning](../../images/zero_shot/wot_2.png)

+### Small-scale replication
-The authors also tested several task from the BIG-Bench evaluation dataset, including deciphering words written in ASCII art.
-I also did a small scale replication of this task using Claude Sonnet 3.5 by selecting random samples from the ASCII Word Recognition task (see [code example](#code-example) below plus additional details in this [Python notebook](https://github.com/jjmacky/lm-toolkit/blob/main/code/prompt_dictionary/zero_shot/whiteboard_of_thought/whiteboard_of_thought.ipynb) and the [parent project folder](https://github.com/jjmacky/lm-toolkit/tree/main/code/prompt_dictionary/zero_shot/whiteboard_of_thought)).
+The authors also tested several tasks from the BIG-Bench evaluation dataset, including deciphering words written in ASCII art.
+I also did a small-scale replication of this task using Claude Sonnet 3.5 by selecting random samples from the ASCII Word Recognition task (see [code example](#code-example) below plus additional details in this [Python notebook](https://github.com/jjmacky/lm-toolkit/blob/main/code/prompt_dictionary/zero_shot/whiteboard_of_thought/whiteboard_of_thought.ipynb) and the [parent project folder](https://github.com/jjmacky/lm-toolkit/tree/main/code/prompt_dictionary/zero_shot/whiteboard_of_thought)).
 The improvement in model performance for this task was obvious.
 For example, when provided the word "NEW" as an ASCII art text string the model incorrectly identified the word as "REVIEW."

 ```
 d8b...db.d88888b.db...d8b...db.